hydephp/develop/docs/advanced-features/hyde-pages.md

 # HydePage API Reference

->warning This article covers advanced information, and you are expected to already be familiar with the [Page Models](page-models).
+>warning This article covers advanced information, and you are expected to already be familiar with [Page Models](page-models) and OOP

 ## Abstract